sijucj/spry/service/controls-explorer/README.md

 );
 ```

-these are the views to consolidate compliance controls from multiple frameworks (SCF, CMMC, HIPAA, HITRUST, ISO 27001, SOC2) and AI policy/prompt data.
+These are the views to consolidate compliance controls from multiple frameworks (SCF, CMMC, HIPAA, HITRUST, ISO 27001, SOC2) and AI policy/prompt data.
 It standardizes fields like control codes, questions, evidence, and metadata, providing unified, queryable views for a Compliance Explorer platform.

 ```sql HEAD
 DROP VIEW IF EXISTS compliance_regime_control;